MidCamp/live-captioning/README.md

 ## Known Issues
 The following are known issues:

 * **Timeout.** The connection may time out after an extended period of time or if the audio signal is not strong and consistent.
 In our experience, captioning works best when the microphone has a strong input signal.
 To fix, you can press the `Reconnect` button at the bottom of the page.
 Your second option is to refresh your browser.
-When using Live Captioning at Meet-Ups or Events, we assigned a volunteer to the computer to monitor activity and refresh the connection as necessary.
+In our experience using Live Captioning at Meet-Ups or Events, we assigned a volunteer to the computer to monitor activity and refresh the connection as necessary.

 * **Text extending off the page.** When a person speaks continuously without breaks, the text will continue to render off the page.
 This is due to the fixed positioning of the text within the page.
 To fix, you can either:
   * Press the `Reconnect` button at the bottom of the page.